 In 1982 he founded the first journal of international circulation in the area of non-classical logic, “The Journal of Non-Classical Logic”, and acted as the first editor of this jornal, that was merged in 1991 with the “Journal of Applied Non-Classical Logic”, now published by Taylor & Francis.

-He never ceased to share ideas with his students, and had his share of difficulties during the rigid authoritarian military dictatorship period in Brazil.
+He never ceased to share ideas with his students, and had his share of difficulties during the period of rigid authoritarian military dictatorship in Brazil.

 The magnitude and impact of da Costa’s work made him one of the most cited Brazilian scientists.
 Specialized meetings have been devoted, in part or in whole, to discuss and debate his work in Brazil and several others countries.